 Adequate clearance around the unit should be kept for safety, service, maintenance, and proper unit operation.
-A total clearance of 75" on the main control panel side of the unit is recommended to facilitate possible fan shaft, coil, electric heat and gas furnace removal.
-A clearance of 48" is recommended on all other sides of the unit to facilitate possible compressor removal, to allow service access and to insure proper ventilation and condenser airflow.
-The unit must not be installed beneath any obstruction.
-The unit should be installed remote from all building exhausts to inhibit ingestion of exhaust air into the unit fresh air intake.
+A 75" clearance on the non-service side of the unit is required to facilitate possible blower assembly, shaft, wheel replacement and coil removal.
+DBG ONLY- A 75" Clearance on the service is required for removal of the gas heat exchanger.
+This unit must not be installed beneath any obstruction.
+This unit should be installed remote from all building exhausts to inhibit ingestion of exhaust air into the unit's fresh air intake.